 - Residency Requirements: To be recommended for a degree, a candidate must have:

-- c. fulfilled the grade and grade point requirements of the College and School; Note: Academic credit from any division of the University of Oklahoma — Norman campus, OU Health Sciences Center, OU-Tulsa, or Continuing Education — is considered resident credit at the University of Oklahoma.
+- fulfilled the grade and grade point requirements of the college and school; Note: Academic credit from any division of the University of Oklahoma — Norman campus, OU Health Sciences Center, OU-Tulsa, or Continuing Education — is considered resident credit at the University of Oklahoma.
 Grades and hours earned at any of these divisions are included in the OU and combined retention grade point averages for purposes of determining completion of degree requirements.

 Degrees are awarded at the end of each fall and spring semester and summer session.
 All diplomas are mailed to students following the official graduation date.
 The degree and date of the diploma are entered on the student’s permanent academic record.
 The date of graduation is the last day of the semester or summer session in which all requirements for the degree are completed.
 When a student completes all requirements for a degree other than at the close of a semester or summer session, the Office of Academic Records, upon request, will issue a certified statement that the student is eligible for the degree as of the date when the requirements for the degree were completed.